giraciopide/shellcheck-maven-plugin/README.md

 invokes shellcheck on them.

 Since shellcheck is a non-java application the plugin provides automatic ways to get hold of the shellcheck binary.
-This is controlled by the `binaryResolutionMethod` plugin configuration property:
+This is controlled by the `binaryResolutionMethod` plugin configuration:

 * `embedded` the plugin will use a shellcheck binary embedded in the plugin jar.
     * useful if you're behind proxy and you want zero-hassles in configuring things